Stepwise functional refoundation of relational concept analysis: The fixed-point semantics of RCA

 A naive algorithm for this consists in enumerating all elements of the interval and testing if they are fixed points.
-This would not be very efficient. \Fig{fig:exrcalattice} shows that, in our simple \Ex{sec:exrca}, among the 16 elements in the interval only 4 belong to $\mathrm{fp}(EF^*)\cap\mathrm{fp}(PQ^*)$.
+This would not be very efficient.
+Figure~\ref{fig:exrcalattice} shows that, in our simple Example~\ref{sec:exrca}, among the 16 elements in the interval only 4 belong to $\mathrm{fp}(EF^*)\cap\mathrm{fp}(PQ^*)$.

-One way to try to improve on this situation is to understand the structure of the set of fixed points and its relation with the two functions and their closures. \Fig{fig:fpstruct} illustrates the structure of $\mathcal{O}$ and how $EF^{*\infty}$ and $PQ^{*\infty}$ and their composition traverse this structure.
+One way to try to improve on this situation is to understand the structure of the set of fixed points and its relation with the two functions and their closures.
+Figure~\ref{fig:fpstruct} illustrates the structure of $\mathcal{O}$ and how $EF^{*\infty}$ and $PQ^{*\infty}$ and their composition traverse this structure.